tillarnold/duckface/README.md

 > Duck typing interfaces

 duckface gives you the power of interfaces from languages like java.
-But since JavaScript users duck typing we won't call it an interface but a duckface.
+But since JavaScript uses duck typing we won't call it an interface but a duckface.

 ```js